AT-Publishing/website/_posts/2018-01-24-weiss-report.md

 > Crashes of 10% or more in a single day are not uncommon.
 They happen pretty frequently, actually. [...]
 That's why most bitcoin lovers are  long-term buy-and-hodlers. [...]
 "Bah!
 We don't care," say Bitcoin veterans.

 No word about how the rest of the market moved along with bitcoin.
+They could have added a note saying something like "this coin we gave a green rating to retraced as well but only this much, plus on the 1D timeframe it kept above the MA which could signify stronger market".
+That would also support their sales objective while they would come off as a serious business.
+They opted for a simple exuberant exclamation though.

 #### Breaking Down Old News